Bune Information

 Her attributes as a teacher of esoteric knowledge and a harbinger of transformation are celebrated amongst those who delve deeper into Her lore.
 It’s suggested that Her presence can catalyze personal alchemy, transforming one’s baser instincts into enlightened actions and thought.

-Her less explored traits resonate with the seekers of hidden truths, reflecting Her capacity to illuminate the shadowed paths of the human experience – a ‘bringer of light.’
+Her less explored traits resonate with the seekers of hidden truths, reflecting Her capacity to illuminate the shadowed paths of the human experience – a ‘bringer of light’ – a trait shared with Lucifer, the literal ‘light-bringing morning star.’

 Bune in Modern Occultism